fnalways/terminus-docs/docs/manual/tasks/navigate-control-hub.md

 - **Networks**: Monitor network security policies implemented in the system and the network connectivity of each namespace.
 - **CRDs**: Manages various custom resource declarations in the system.
 ### Middleware
-View the usage of various middleware services in Terminus.
+View the usage of various middleware services in Olares.

 ## Browse

 The **Browse** section organizes resources into two main namespace categories:

-- User projects include each Terminus user's independent namespace.
+- User projects include each Olares user's independent namespace.
   - `user-space-*`: Built-in user applications
   - `user-system-*`: User-related system programs including TAPR components, schedulers, proxies for cross-application interaction
-- System projects include core applications of Terminus's cluster, along with system-level service programs.
+- System projects include core applications of Olares's cluster, along with system-level service programs.

 :::info
-Terminus members can only access their own namespaces, while Terminus admin can access all user and system namespaces.
+Olares members can only access their own namespaces, while Olares admin can access all user and system namespaces.
 :::

 You can view all resource types within the namespace in the second column.

 ### Workloads
-In Terminus, Workloads represent applications running on your Terminus cluster.
+In Olares, Workloads represent applications running on your Olares cluster.
 They correspond to three primary resource types in Kubernetes.

 - **Deployment**
   - The most common workload type in Kubernetes.